siruguri/railsschool-catchup-rails/course_content/aws_quick_tips.md

 # Setting Up A (Nearly Free) EC2 instance

-If you need a VPS, you can create an AWS account with a credit card - the "AWS Free Usage Tier" is close enough to being free, as you'll only pay about a dollar a month for the corresponding storage.
-The tier allows you to launch an EC2 Micro instance, and the CPU is free for 1 year.
+If you need a VPS, you can create an AWS account with a credit card - the "AWS Free Usage Tier" is close enough to being free.
+Note though that you will get only 30GB of storage, and will still have to pay if you add more disk space.
+Also, your CPU time is limited to about 72 hours per month - you have to pay for any usage that exceeds that.

 ## Pre-requisites